 Onam Festival: Celebrations

-People make the carpet of flowers which is known as 'Pookkalam' and lay in front of their house to welcome the King Mahabali.
-Several traditional rituals are performed like Snake boat races, Onappottan, Kaazhchakkula, Puli Kali, Kaikottikkali etc. by a lavish feast called 'Sadhya'.
-People wear new clothes, cook delicacies and serve them on banana leaves by a cup of Payasam.
+People make the carpet of flowers which is known as 'Pookkalam' and lay in front of their house to welcome King Mahabali.
+Several traditional rituals are performed like Snake boat races, Onappottan, Kaazhchakkula, Puli Kali, Kaikottikkali, etc. by a lavish feast called 'Sadhya'.
+People wear new clothes, cook delicacies, and serve them on banana leaves by a cup of Payasam.

-In the festival, people also perform traditional dance, games and music which are referred as Onakalikal.
-The nine course meal is known as Onasadya which comprises several dishes like rice, sambar, rasam, avail and more.
+At the festival, people also perform traditional dance, games, and music which are referred to as Onakalikal.
+The nine-course meal is known as Onasadya which comprises several dishes like rice, sambar, rasam, avail, and more.
 They served on Thiruvonam the main day of celebrations.

 Onam festival 10 days are known as Atham, Chithira, Chodi, Vishakam, Anizham, Thriketa, Moolam, Pooradam, Uthradom and Thiruvonam.

 Pookkalam: Several designs with the help of flowers are made by the people and lay in front of their houses.
 With the passing of the day during the Onam festival, a new layer of flowers is added to the Pookkalam.
 Even at some places, Pookkalam competitions are held.

 Onasadya: At the main day that is Thiruonam Onasadya meal is prepared and served on a Banana leaf.
 It is a nine-course meal that consists of at least four to five vegetables.
 Most of the families cook nine to 13 dishes for the Onasadya.
 Even several restaurants over there offer as many as 30 dishes for the Onasadya.